CaiYufan-NUS/caiyufan-nus.github.io/_pages/about.md

   - Code Generation, Comprehension and Representation
 - Machine Learning and Deep Learning
   - Trustworthy Large Language Model and Agent
+- Formal Method

 ## Personal Interests
 - I am a beginner of skiing.
 - I love diving, exploring underwater worlds and experiencing the beauty of marine life.
-I have the [Advanced Open Water PADI certification](https://www.padi.com/education).
+I have the Advanced Open Water PADI certification.
-- I have a passion for badminton, where I enjoy both casual and competitive matches.
+- I am insterested in badminton, where I enjoy both casual and competitive matches.
 I organize the weekly badminton matches in the group.
-- I was a ZhuDi Player in Ivy Orchestry, which combine Chinese and Western instruments together.
-[Picture](https://caiyufan-nus.github.io/files/music.jpg) [People](https://caiyufan-nus.github.io/files/orchestra.jpg)
+- I was a ZhuDi Player in [Ivy Orchestry](https://caiyufan-nus.github.io/files/music.jpg).
-- I have always been passionate about chemistry experiments and scientific exploration.
+- I have been passionate about chemistry.
 I competed in the Chinese Chemistry Olympiad and achieved first prize at Zhe Jiang province.